 Author

-Angelo Harper is a first year student at Seattle Central College perusing his AA degree for Journalism.
+Angelo Harper is a student at Seattle Central College perusing his AA degree for Journalism.
 Born in Seattle and raised in Shoreline, He wrote for his high school newspaper for two years before graduating and on the side he likes to write rhymes and perform under the stage name “Lil Fax Machine” where he has collaborated with local artists from the Seattle area on several tracks and a few music videos.

 Be First to Comment